sh1boot/sh1boot.github.io/_posts/2025-09-27-led-strip-wiring-tip.md

 you go from the power supply the greater the cumulative resistance of the power rails.

+The expedient but costly solution is to reinforce the power rails in the strip by soldering some heavy hookup wire onto the strip at some of the cut points where you don't actually cut it (once every metre should be plenty; more frequently would be unnecessarily tedious).

-But if you happen to be running the strip in a loop, such that the ends end up somewhat close to each other, or if you happen to have a heap of extra wire to run alongside the strip, then there's a simple fix for that difference in brightness.
+But if you happen to be running the strip in a loop, such that the ends end up somewhat close to each other, or if you're willing to run one length of hookup wire alongside the strip, then there's a simpler fix for that difference in brightness.

 Connect one side of the power supply to the near end of the strip, and connect the other side of the power supply to the far end of the strip.
-Be careful to still connect minus to minus and plus to plus, though.
+Be careful to still connect minus to minus and plus to plus in the usual way, though.
 Like so:

 <svg width="100%" viewbox="0 0 800 190">
         <use href="#powerh" x="365" y="150" />